RigoHR Policy Document

 • To improve our services.
 For example, we analyse collected data to improve our websites, apps and services, to develop new products and services, and inform other business decisions by understanding customer behaviour (including using AI/ML).

-• For marketing communications or surveys.
-For example, to contact you about services, promotions, competitions and events we think may be of interest, including those of our affiliates and partners.
+• For communications or surveys.
+For example, to contact you about services, promotions, competitions and events we think may be of interest.
 We may contact you through a variety of channels, for example, by email, telephone, SMS and in-product communications.

 • For legal and regulatory compliance.
 For example, to comply with any legal and regulatory obligations which apply to us, including responding to requests under data protection or other applicable laws.